Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

 Why is this?

-Even though it happens in the midst of a millisecond or less (in most cases), the browser won’t start to render any page content until it is able to request, receive, and handle all CSS styles.
+Even though it happens within a millisecond or less (in most cases), the browser won’t start to render any page content until it can request, receive, and handle all CSS styles.

 If a browser renders content that’s not styled properly, all you would get is a bunch of ordinary text and links that are not even styled.